dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 works within an IDE can prompt the user with a survey to understand why their level of activity has dropped.

-The snippet below shows how to invoke the query and a sample response
+The snippet below shows how to invoke the query and a sample response.

 ```dart
 // Begin by initializing the class